juancarlospaco/nimrun-action/README.md

 - `"!nim cpp"`
 - `"!nim js"`

-And followed by a code block of Nim source code.
+And followed by 1 code block of Nim source code.

 If you want to provide additional files: